 Glock 17 Gen 5 Trigger

 Pulling the trigger on the Glock 17 Gen5, you get out the light take-up and then immediately start to feel some creep.
 That creep continues until you hit a rolling break that surprises you just slightly.
-It’s a predictable trigger in that you will not be surprised when the gun goes off if you’re firing a decent pace of fire, but if you want to take it really slow, the trigger will definitely surprise you whereas a Glock Gen3 trigger would not.
+It’s a predictable trigger in that you will not be surprised when the gun goes off.
+Assuming you’re firing a decent pace of fire, but if you want to take it really slow, the trigger will definitely surprise you whereas a Glock Gen3 trigger would not.

 CZ P09 Trigger